awsdocs/aws-net-developer-guide/doc_source/csharp_sns_code_examples.md

     using Amazon.SimpleNotificationService.Model;

     /// <summary>
-    /// An example to list the Amazon Simple Notification Service (Amazon SNS)
+    /// Lists the Amazon Simple Notification Service (Amazon SNS)
-    /// topics for the default user account.
+    /// topics for the current account.
 The code was written using the
     /// AWS SDK for .NET 3.7 and .NET Core 5.0.
     /// </summary>
     public class ListSNSTopics